Visitor Guidelines & FAQ

 An interactive map of the Garden is available at bbg.org/map.

 Visiting: What to See, When to Come, How Long to Stay

 How long does a visit take?

 Seeing the entire Garden would take a full day.
-However, we ask that you limit your stay to 3 hours to allow others to enjoy the Garden.
 There are suggested itineraries for shorter visits.

 What is in bloom right now?
 When are the cherry trees in bloom?